Enjoying the Cherry Blossoms at Hirosaki Park, a Famous Sakura Sight

 The featured drink at the cherry blossom viewing picnic is local sake selected by a specialist, and served in Tsugaru vidro sake glass.
 Aomori apple cidre (sparkling alcoholic cider) is also available.

 A special musical performance by hayashi musicians from Hirosaki Neputa festival is included in the picnic plan.
-A guided tour of Hirosaki Park is also available for those interested before the start of the picnic (Tour start 11:00 AM~).

 |Payment||Must be completed by 04/17/2017(Monday)|